microsoft/vscode-wiki/Smoke-Test.md

 This page describes the VS Code Smoke test, an automatic and a manual test cases that we execute before we release VS Code to the public on all platforms.

 ## Automated Smoke Test
+### Prerequisites
+* Update stable to the latest version.
+* Close all VS Code instances that will be used in a test (e.g. latest insiders, stable) not to have any interference with the running test that will spawn them itself.
+* Switch to English keyboard layout.

 ### Running
 1. Download current released stable and to-be-released latest VS Code.
 1. Go to `/test/smoke` folder in `vscode` repository.